-Our bodies cannot make this vitamin.
-Hence, it needs to be supplemented through the diet.
+Since our bodies cannot produce this vitamin, it should be supplemented through our diet.
 The recommended daily intake of vitamin C in lactating women is 120mg.
-A mother who is healthy and maintains a good diet would have sufficient amounts of vitamin C in her breast milk (1)
+A mother who is healthy and eats a balanced diet would have sufficient amounts of vitamin C in her breast milk (1)

-In this post, we tell you all about vitamin C and breastfeeding, including its effects on breastmilk and how you can maintain your vitamin C level while breastfeeding.
+Read this post to learn more about vitamin C and breastfeeding, including the effects of vitamin C on breastmilk and how you can maintain the vitamin C level in your breastmilk.

 Benefits Of Vitamin C During Breastfeeding